Updated: June 2016

 Telenor Serbia currently holds 10-year technology neutral licences for 2G/3G/4G service provisioning which commenced on 31 August 2006, and are renewable for a successive 10 year period.
 In January 2010, Telenor Serbia acquired a licence for public fixed-line telecommunications networks and services.
 The licence was issued for 10 years, with a possibility of extending the licence validity period for another 10 years in accordance with regulatory framework that is in effect until 2030.

 Roaming regulations were initiated based on the regional agreement of Bosnia and Herzegovina, Macedonia, Montenegro and Serbia.
 The Telecoms Ministers of these four countries were signatories to the agreement while four regulatory bodies have defined the glide path for roaming charges, starting from 30 June 2015.
-Due to legal irregularities, Vip mobile has filed a lawsuit in the Constitutional Court.
-Telenor and Telekom Srbija maintain a common approach to implemented regulated price as additional price.
+All three operators have implemented the regulated prices.

 Technology neutrality was implemented in December 2014.
-This allowed Telenor to start UMTS 900 and to increase 3G coverage by more than 10% in January 2015.
+In March 2015, Telenor completed rolling out UMTS900, hence providing 3G internet to almost 99% of the population in Serbia.
 Technology neutrality was also the first step towards 4G in Serbia.